sudgy/nintendo_translations/README.md

 consider using these English words to be an example of changing the meaning of the original text, so I prefer not doing this as well.  **This means that the only option left is leaving the honorifics untranslated**, even though I prefer not to do this as much as possible.
+(In the rare case where a particular English word does fit, I will use the English word instead of the Japanese honorific.)
 In case you don't know Japanese honorifics, here are all of the ones that I've seen in the games included here (since I'm still learning Japanese it's definitely possible that these descriptions aren't quite correct):
  - san: The "default" honorific, which shows a basic level of respect for the person.
 Often used for people you don't know well or want to treat politely.
  - kun: An honorific that is used to refer to someone of equal or lesser status,